highedweb/membership-site/README.md

 ## Updating non-versioned files from 1and1 to WPEngine

-The following trees are not stored in git (per WPEngine, and perhaps common sense), and must be manually copied to WPEngine.
-Here's a fast-ish way to mirror stuff from the 1and1 fs to WPEngine's fs
+The following trees are not stored in git (per WPEngine, and perhaps common sense), and must be manually copied from 1and1 to WPEngine.
+Jason uses cyberduck for this.
+YMMV.

-* TODO: enumerate trees that must be copied (see civicrm upgrade and migration docs, as well as paths in civicrm.settings and in the database)
-* TODO: enumerate the make-zip, unpack-zip-locally, use-lftp-mirror-functionality steps
+* wp-content/uploads/...

+The following trees *are* currently stored in git, but *may* at some point be rejected by WPEngine rules, and if they are will need to be mirrored from 1and1 to WPEngine at the filesystem level.
+That is not currently the case, and as such no extra action is required for these trees.

+* wp-content/plugins/files/civicrm/uploads/...
+* wp-content/plugins/files/civicrm/persist/contribute/...
+* wp-content/plugins/files/civicrm/custom/...

 ## Updating database from 1and1 to WPEngine